sharingapples/redux-state-change-listener/README.md

 stateCallbackManager.register(state => state.filter, onFilterChanged);

 // Start the manager, after which the callbacks would be called whenever
-// the state changes as per the registered event stateCallbackManager.start();
+// the state changes as per the registered event. stateCallbackManager.start();
 ```